satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 categories: Programming
 ---

-Building the product is not the hard finish line.
-It is the start of the next problem.
+Building the product is the start of the next problem: finding users.

 If you are building an app or SaaS and quietly believing that users will appear after launch, you are probably setting yourself up for a painful surprise.
 The market is full of other builders doing the same thing, talking to the same audience, using the same platforms, and searching for the same early adopters.